-Join Yeuda Ben-Atar for an in-depth discussion in this video Using the Buffer Shuffler, part of Up and Running with Max for Live.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Using the Buffer Shuffler, part of Learning Max for Live.

 - Now that we've downloaded Max for Live Essentials Live Pack, it's time to install it.
 I'm going to go to my downloads folder, and I'm simply going to double-click on the MaxforLiveEssentials.alp.
 It's going to automatically install to Live's library.
 Once you've finished the installation, you will see on the right side, some information about this Live Pack with some links that can take you to the actual devices.
 All of the Live Packs can be found under Places, Packs, Max for Live Essentials.